flatinwo/RegressingWaterModels/README.md

 # RegressingWaterModels
-a simple Python script to analyze water models
+a simple Python package to analyze water models